Testing the identification of causal effects in observational data: Testing Identification

-In practice, such hypothesis testing within leaves can easily be implemented by running a linear regression of $\hat{\phi}(D_i,X_i)$ without intercept on all indicator functions $I\{ D_i,X_i \in L_m \}$ for $m\in \{1,...,M\}$ in the second subsample ($S=1$).
-The estimated coefficients correspond to \eqref{scoreav} and are under specific regularity conditions root-n-consistent and asymptotically normally distributed with a variance which is not affected by the fact that $\hat{\phi}(D_i,X_i)$ is a ML-based estimate of the true (but unknown) score function $\phi(D_i,X_i)$.
-As discussed in \citet{SemenovaChernozhukov2020}, such a favorable behavior can be attained if the ML-based estimators of the nuisance parameters converge to the respective true models with a rate of at least $n^{1/4}$ and if the number of leaves $M$ is small relative to the sample size $n$.
-In this case, we can directly consider the t-statistics of the linear regression for testing the null hypothesis in specific leaves.
-To account for multiple hypothesis testing issues due to running the test in several leaves, we may apply a statistical correction which controls for the expected proportion of spurious rejections among the rejected hypotheses, the so-called false discovery rate, as e.g.\ suggested \citet{BenjaminiHochberg1995}.
-Alternatively, one may run an F-test for the joint satisfaction of the null hypothesis \eqref{nullhyp3} across all leaves $L_m$.
+Under specific regularity conditions, the estimated parameters are root-n-consistent and asymptotically normally distributed with a variance which is not affected by the fact that $\hat{\phi}(D_i,X_i)$ is a ML-based estimate of the true (but unknown) score function $\phi(D_i,X_i)$.
+As discussed in \citet{SemenovaChernozhukov2020}, such a favorable behavior can be attained if the ML-based estimators of the nuisance parameters converge to the respective true models with a rate faster than $n^{1/4}$ and if the number of leaves $M$ is small relative to the sample size $n$.
+In this case, we can directly consider the t-statistics for testing the null hypothesis in specific leaves.
+To account for multiple hypothesis testing issues due to running the test in several leaves, we may apply a statistical correction which controls for the expected proportion of spurious rejections among the rejected hypotheses, the so-called false discovery rate, as e.g.\ suggested \citet{BenjaminiHochberg1995}, or the standard Bonferroni correction.
+Alternatively, we can run an F-test for the joint satisfaction of the null hypothesis \eqref{nullhyp3a} across all leaves $L_m$ if we assume a linear form of the regression function $\mu$.